oauth-wg/oauth-v2-1/draft-ietf-oauth-v2-1.md

    [[ To be removed from the final specification ]]

+   -04

+    * Added explicit mention of not sending access tokens in URI query strings
+    * Clarifications on definition of client types
+    * Consolidated text around loopback vs localhost
+    * Editorial clarifications throughout the document

    -03

     * refactoring to collect all the grant types under the same top-level header in section 4